-- skill in analysing and interpreting research results
+- how to analyse and interpret research results

 - maths and computer skills.

-- usually work regular business hours.
-However, for some projects they may need to run factory trials at off-peak times, such as at night or on weekends
+- usually work regular business hours, but may need to run factory trials at night or on weekends

-- usually work in laboratories, offices and factories
+- usually work in laboratories, offices or factories

-- may need to travel overseas to clients' companies or factories, and attend local or international conferences and trade shows.
+- may travel overseas to clients' companies or factories, and attend local or international conferences and trade shows.